pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

     - Flag parameter, string, `--binlog-pos`
     - You must specify `binlog-pos` or `--sql-pattern`, and you must not specify both.
     - If it is specified, the skip operation is executed when `binlog-pos` matches with the position of the binlog event.
 The format is `binlog-filename:binlog-pos`, for example, `mysql-bin|000001.000003:3270`.
-    - When the replication error occurs, the position can be obtained from `failedBinlogPosition`  returned by `query-error`.
+    - When the migration error occurs, the position can be obtained from `failedBinlogPosition`  returned by `query-error`.

 + `sql-pattern`:
     - Flag parameter, string, `--sql-pattern`